Trusted WordPress tutorials, when you need them most.

 Here’s what it will look like on the front end of your WordPress site.

-Once you do that, ensure that the user has filled out all the event details required.
 If any information is missing, you can add it or reject the calendar event if it doesn’t meet your website requirements.

 Bonus: Create a Simple Event Calendar in WordPress

-If you just want to create a calendar where only you can add events, then you can do that with Sugar Calendar.
+If you just want to create a calendar where only you can add events, then you can also do that with Sugar Calendar.

 It is the best calendar plugin on the market that lets you create multiple calendars, set start and end times for your events, sync with Google Calendar, and more.